Are Centauros exotic signals of the QGP?: CASTOR: a detector for Centauro And STrange Object Research

-\mbox{}\\ 2. {\it Upper limit of energy density (and temperature).} \\ Assumption of the same $\langle p_{T} \rangle $ of decay products of cosmic ray and RHIC Centauros seems to be reasonable because $\sqrt{s}^{RHIC}_{NN} \simeq \sqrt{s_{NN}}^{cos.ray}$.
+Assumption of the same $\langle p_{T} \rangle $ of decay products of cosmic ray and RHIC Centauros seems to be reasonable because $\sqrt{s}^{RHIC}_{NN} \simeq \sqrt{s_{NN}}^{cos.ray}$.
 However, it could be no longer valid for LHC because $\sqrt{s}^{LHC}_{NN} \gg \sqrt{s}^{cos.ray}_{NN}$.
-We can expect $\varepsilon^{LHC}_{Cent} \gg \varepsilon^{RHIC}_{Cent} \gt \varepsilon^{cos.ray}_{Cent}$.
+We can expect $\varepsilon^{LHC}_{Cent} \gg \varepsilon^{cos.ray}_{Cent}$.
 J. Schukraft quoted in \cite{Schukraft} the values of $\varepsilon_{LHC} \sim$ 8--27 GeV/fm$^{3}$ (averaged over different papers) as expected at Pb+Pb central collisions.
 K. Geiger \cite{Geiger} claimed even 31(17) GeV/fm$^{3}$ as upper limit of energy density, averaged over the whole central volume, at Au+Au (S+S) central collisions.
 In such a case the assumption of constancy of the mean transverse momentum can be unjustified.
 In connection with it, much higher values of temperature and quarkchemical potential can be reached.
 It would probably allow to reach the region of the {\it ideal QGP}, however, it is not easy to predict the quantitative features of Centauros at these conditions.
-In \cite{CASTOR_Delphi,CASTOR,Castor_acc} we attempted to estimate the ranges of characteristic quantities and indicated the most typical signatures of ``LHC'' Centauros.
+Estimates of the ranges of characteristic quantities and indications of the most typical signatures of ``LHC'' Centauros was presented in \cite{CASTOR_Delphi,CASTOR,Castor_acc}.
 Generally, much higher numbers of produced strange quarks ($\rho_{\overline{s}} \gg 0.14$ fm$^{-3}$, e.g. $\rho_{\overline{s}} \simeq$ 0.5 fm$^{-3}$ for T = 190 MeV), and hence higher multiplicities of produced kaons and bigger strangelets can be expected.
 At a temperature T $\sim$ 190 MeV the number of emitted kaons could be $N_{K^{+}+K^{0}} \sim$ 55-68, the number of non-strange baryons $N_{h} \sim$ 95-139, and strangelets with baryon numbers as large as $A_{str} \sim$ 55-68 could be formed.

-These expectations are summarized in Table~6.2.
-In Table~6.3 there are compared some average characteristic quantities of Centauros and Strangelets produced in cosmic rays and expected at the LHC.

-\subsection{Expected signatures}
+\subsubsection{Expected signatures}

-From the above considerations it is clear that `` LHC'' Centauros should be characterized by signatures dramatically different from other ``normal'' events.
-The most typical signatures will be the following: \begin{enumerate} \item {\em Abnormal photonic to hadronic ratio}.